 Today at the American Revolution Museum at Yorktown, visitors and students from across the country benefit from Nick and Mary Mathews’ patriotism and philanthropy.

-  The US Ambassador to Greece, Geoffrey Pyatt, praised their contribution during a 2018 ceremony to mark Fourth of July Independence Day in Athens.
+The former US Ambassador to Greece, Geoffrey Pyatt, praised their contribution during a 2018 ceremony to mark Fourth of July Independence Day in Athens.

 “Nick and Mary Mathews are great examples of both Greek resilience and of how Greece and America have stood together over the years, joined by our common experiences and values,” he said.

 .@USAmbGreece: “Nick and Mary Mathews are great examples of both Greek resilience and of how Greece and America have stood together over the years, joined by our common experiences and values” #July4thAthens https://t.co/pFXDGWzxo1

 — U.S. Embassy Athens (@USEmbassyAthens) July 3, 2018